 Art Here and Now: Studio Forum (AHAN) is a collectors’ group focused on emerging Los Angeles-based artists.
 AHAN members join LACMA curators for a weekend of local artist studio visits, followed by a forum for in-depth conversation regarding the artwork viewed by the group.
 Based on the forum, artworks are then acquired for the museum’s permanent collection.

-AHAN is led by Rita Gonzalez, curator and head of Contemporary Art, Jennie King, associate curator of Contemporary Art, and José Luis Blondet, curator of Special Initiatives.
-Annual dues directly support AHAN acquisitions.
+AHAN is led by Rita Gonzalez, curator and head of Contemporary Art, Jennie King, associate curator of Contemporary Art, José Luis Blondet, curator of Special Initiatives, and Dhyandra Lawson, assistant curator of Contemporary Art.
+Annual dues directly support AHAN acquisitions

 AHAN members also receive a membership to the Modern and Contemporary Art Council (MCAC), which hosts exclusive educational programs throughout the year, including curator-led tours, gallery and studio visits, and more.